 Domestic assault and battery is often charged as a misdemeanor in Oklahoma on a first conviction.
-The crime is punishable by imprisonment in the county jail for up to one year, and/or a fine of up to $5,000.
+The crime is punishable by up to a year in jail, a fine of up to $5,000, or both.

 However, subsequent convictions have escalating penalties.
-They are treated as felonies, and can be punished by up to four years in jail and a fine of $5,000.
+They are treated as felonies, and can be punished by up to four years in prison and a fine of $5,000.
 Okla.
 Stat. tit.
 21 § 644

 In a turbulent relationship, there are often multiple convictions.

-If a dangerous weapon is used as part of the assault and battery, you could be convicted of assault and battery with a dangerous weapon, and serve up to 10 years in prison or up to one year in the county jail.
-And if you shoot your domestic partner, you could spend the rest of your life in jail.
+If a dangerous weapon is used as part of the assault and battery, you could be convicted of assault and battery with a dangerous weapon.
+This offense carries a sentence of 1 to 10 years in prison.
+And if you shoot your domestic partner, you could spend the rest of your life in prison.

 Suspended and Deferred Sentences